A topic from the subject of Inorganic Chemistry in Chemistry.

 • Period 4 (elements K to Kr)

-Key Procedures:
+Key Considerations:

 • Plot the graph carefully, ensuring that the scale is appropriate and the points are accurately placed.
+Clearly label axes (Atomic Number and Atomic Radius with units).

-This experiment demonstrates the following:
+This experiment should demonstrate the following:

-• Atomic radius increases down a group.
+• Atomic radius generally increases down a group due to the addition of electron shells.

 Share on: